+Is there anyone out there who doesn’t like a s’more?
+I mean really, talk about a crowd-pleasing almost everyone loves dessert.
 But here’s the thing, for most of the year we’re not sitting around a campfire.
-And many of us live in cities or don’t have access to a backyard to be able to make the classic s’more with a marshmallow roasted over a roaring campfire.
+Many of us live in cities or don’t have access to a backyard to make the classic s’more with a marshmallow roasted over a roaring campfire.
 And this is why I’m here share Indoor S’mores with you.

 Don’t fret city-dwellers and anyone without access to a background.
 We too deserve the pleasure of a delicious chocolaty marshmallowy s’more with an indoor s’more!
-There’s no roasting of a marshmallow needed, and the only fire (or heat from an electric cook top) you’ll need is to melt the chocolate morsels.
+There’s no roasting of a marshmallow needed!
+The only fire (or heat from an electric cook top) you’ll need is to melt the chocolate morsels.
 Semisweet chocolate morsels melt and combine with sweetened condensed milk, unsweetened dark cocoa powder and powdered sugar to make a rich chocolate spread.

 The marshmallow for an indoor s’more comes in the form of marshmallow fluff!
 Sweet and sticky, get that marshmallow flavor without having to actual toast anything over the open flame.
-Spread the fluff on to a graham cracker then sandwich on top of the graham cracker with the chocolate spread and just like that you’re enjoying the nostalgia of a s’more with an indoor s’more.
+Spread the fluff on to a graham cracker then sandwich on top of the other graham cracker with the chocolate spread.
+Now you’re enjoying the nostalgia of a s’more with an indoor s’more.

 Now, you’re never going to guess where this recipe is from.
 Go ahead, make a guess.